 Further checks on any individual who has lived or worked outside the UK

-For those in management, trustee or local governor roles, a section 128 check will be carried out
+For those in management, trustee or local governor roles, a section 128 check will be carried out.

-The recruitment panel will ensure any candidate employed to carry out teaching work is not subject to a prohibition order or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012.
+14.5.1 The recruitment panel will ensure any candidate employed to carry out teaching work is not subject to a prohibition order or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012.